 EULITA, the European Legal Interpreters and Translators Association, was founded in Antwerp, Belgium, on 26 November 2009.
 It is a non-profit association, established under the Criminal Justice Programme of the EU Commission’s Directorate-General of Freedom, Security and Justice (project number JLS/2007/JPEN/249).
 In its Mission statement on this website you will find in detail the objectives which EULITA pursues through its activities.
 (About us / Mission statement).

-During its 7th General Assembly that was held in Vienna on 1 April 2017, the 30 full member associations that were either present or represented by proxy elected, for a mandate expiring in 2020, the new Executive Committee, whose members are: Daniela Amodeo Perillo, President; Geoffrey Buckingham and Jan Runesten, Vice-Presidents; Catherina Van den Brinková Štifterová, Secretary; Michaela Spracklin, Treasurer; Laura Izquierdo Valverde and Joanna Miler-Cassino, Members.
+During its 7th General Assembly that was held in Vienna on 1 April 2017, the 30 full member associations that were either present or represented by proxy elected, for a mandate expiring in 2020, the new Executive Committee, whose members are: Daniela Amodeo Perillo, President; Geoffrey Buckingham and Jan Runesten, Vice-Presidents; Catherina Van den Brinková Štifterová, Secretary; Laura Izquierdo Valverde and Joanna Miler-Cassino, Members.
 Sandrine Détienne was co-opted as Treasurer by the 9th General Assembly held in Luxembourg on 29 March 2019.

 The newly elected Executive Committee of EULITA will certainly continue to work along the path traced by the former members who managed to establish and/or to take part in several European projects, such as TRAFUT (Training for the Future), QUALETRA (Quality in Translation), LIT Search (that concerns national and/or regional registers of legal interpreters and translators) and JUSTISIGNS (focussed on identifying competencies for sign language interpreting in legal settings and providing training for sign language interpreters).
 In June 2015 a draft proposal for an ISO standard on legal interpreting was submitted by EULITA to ISO.
 Following the normal procedure through the ISO hierarchy, the revised text will be soon put to vote to become an international standard.
 You will find more details and reports on all these projects and proposals in the left-hand margin of this page.